Contact Parker

 2014

-Parker celebrates the grand opening of Parker at Monroe, a nursing home that also utilizes the household model and specializes in memory care for all stages of dementia.
+Parker celebrates the grand opening of Parker at Monroe, a 96-bed nursing home that also utilizes the household model and specializes in memory care for all stages of dementia.

 2016